FAQ - Frequently Asked Questions

 · The first release (MotionPlus 1.0) with Polyscope 5.16.0 supports a single rotary axis.

-· The multi-axis version (MotionPlus 1.1), to be released in Q3 2024 will support up to four external axes.
+· The multi-axis version (MotionPlus 1.1), released in Q4 2024, has support up to four external rotary axes.

 Is the external axis also collaborative?